 Capital Resources.
-As of June 29, 2013, we had a consolidated cash balance of \$28.1 million over half of which was domiciled outside of the United States.
-We also have a line of credit, which we can use for liquidity purposes, including to finance capital expenditures and working capital needs throughout the year.
-The credit agreement is with U.S. Bank, National Association and was amended effective April 30, 2013.
-The bank line provides availability of \$35 million.
+As of September 27, 2014, we had a consolidated cash balance of \$40.5 million over half of which was domiciled outside of the United States.
+We also have a line of credit, which we can use to finance capital expenditures and working capital needs throughout the year.
+The bank line provides availability of up to \$35 million.
 Borrowings under the credit agreement are secured by our assets and a pledge of 65% of our ownership interest in our foreign subsidiaries.
-The credit agreement expires on December 31, 2014 and contains various restrictions on indebtedness, liens, guarantees, redemptions, mergers, acquisitions or sale of assets, loans, transactions with affiliates and investments.
+The credit agreement expires on December 31, 2015 and contains various restrictions on indebtedness, liens, guarantees, redemptions, mergers, acquisitions or sale of assets, loans, transactions with affiliates and investments.
 It also prohibits us from declaring dividends without the bank's prior consent, unless such payment of dividends would not violate any terms of the credit agreement; we may not use the proceeds of the line of credit to repurchase shares.
 Borrowings bear interest at LIBOR plus 1.8%.
 Financial covenants include maintaining a minimum tangible net worth, maintaining a minimum fixed charge coverage ratio (as defined in the credit agreement) and not exceeding a maximum funded debt to earnings before interest, depreciation and amortization ratio.
-As of June 29, 2013: (i) we were in compliance with these covenants; (ii) there were no borrowings under our line of credit; (iii) there was a standby letter of credit of approximately \$1.1 million outstanding under the credit agreement; and (iv) there was approximately \$33.9 million available for borrowing under the line of credit.
+As of September 27, 2014: (i) we were in compliance with these covenants; (ii) there were no borrowings under our line of credit; (iii) there was a standby letter of credit of approximately \$1.1 million outstanding under the credit agreement; and (iv) there was approximately \$33.9 million available for borrowing under the line of credit.

 Most of our retail stores are located within shopping malls and all are operated under leases classified as operating leases.
 Our leases in North America typically have a ten-year term and contain provisions for base rent plus percentage rent based on defined sales levels.
 Many of the leases contain a provision whereby either we or the landlord may terminate the lease after a certain time, typically in the third to fourth year of the lease, if a certain minimum sales volume is not achieved.
-In addition, some of these leases contain various restrictions relating to change of control of our company.
+In addition, some of these leases contain various restrictions relating to change of control of our Company.
 Our leases also subject us to risks relating to compliance with changing mall rules and the exercise of discretion by our landlords on various matters, including rights of termination in some cases.

 Our leases in the U.K. and Ireland typically have terms of 10 to 15 years and generally contain a provision whereby every fifth year the rental rate can be adjusted to reflect the current market rates.
 The leases typically provide the lessee with the first right for renewal at the end of the lease.
-We may also be required to make deposits and rent guarantees to secure new leases as we relocate existing stores and open new stores.
 Real estate taxes also change according to government time schedules to reflect current market rental rates for the locations we lease.
 Rents are charged quarterly and paid in advance.

-In fiscal 2013, we expect to spend a total of \$19 to \$22 million on capital expenditures.
-Capital spending through the twenty-six weeks ended June 29, 2013 totaled \$9.0 million, on track with our full year plans.
-Capital spending in fiscal 2013 is primarily for the remodeling of approximately 21 stores and opening of four new stores in our new design and the continued installation and upgrades of central office information technology systems.
+In fiscal 2014, we expect to spend a total of \$12 to \$14 million on capital expenditures.
+Capital spending through the thirty-nine weeks ended September 27, 2014 totaled \$5.7 million.
+Capital spending in fiscal 2014 is primarily to support the refresh and repositioning of stores and investment in infrastructure.

 We believe that cash generated from operations and available borrowings under our credit agreement will be sufficient to fund our working capital and other cash flow requirements for the near future.
-Our credit agreement expires on December 31, 2014.
+Our credit agreement expires on December 31, 2015.